gloria-gloglo23333/msc_cc_adv_project_VOTRIX/README.md

  Environmnet group project by Dongzhuo Liu, Yansong Wang, Lingyu Guo, Fengyi Li.

+ ### Votrix
+__Voice Matrix.

+#### The Votrix is a simple scenario game.
+Players need to use the leap motion as the main mode of operation, which is composed of four different scenes.
+We add four different animals in four different styles and themes of scenes, those animals will hit the ground like a pinball and make a sound, and each animal has different sound effects representing different instruments.
+Players need to control those animals-pinballs to find the final destination to enter the next level.

- ### Fengyi is incharge of building 2 scences and a animal model.
+ #### Fengyi is incharge of building 2 scences and a animal model.

 - the little bull ball:
--

 <img width="1512" alt="µê¬σ▒Å2022-05-31 19 56 38" src="https://user-images.githubusercontent.com/73170220/174632321-00712205-e1ef-49af-98cc-945356ec49a5.png">